 A fellowship can be broadly described as a monetary award given to a student to pay for academic pursuits, often involving research.
 Fellowship opportunities are available domestically and internationally, across academic disciplines.
-Learn more about fellowship options and how to apply with these resources.
+Learn more about fellowship options and how to search for relevant opportunities with these resources (not an exhaustive list)

-- Office of National Scholarships & Fellowships – The Office of National Scholarships and Fellowships (ONSF) advises and mentors students at the University of Connecticut who are competing for prestigious, nationally-competitive scholarships and fellowships.
+Office of National Scholarships & Fellowships – The Office of National Scholarships and Fellowships (ONSF) advises and mentors students at the University of Connecticut who are competing for prestigious, nationally-competitive scholarships and fellowships.
 ONSF is part of UConn Enrichment Programs and is open to all graduate and undergraduate students at the University, including students at the regional campuses.
 Contact ONSF to talk with an advisor about fellowship opportunities related to your goals and interests.

 - UConn TIP Technology Innovation Fellows Program – The TIP Innovation Fellows program pairs UConn students with on-campus UConn startup companies for immersive, real-world STEM or Business research experiences.

 - ProFellow – ProFellow is the go-to source for information on professional and academic fellowships, created by fellows for aspiring fellows.

 - Pivot – Pivot is an online database of available funding opportunities.
 UConn affiliates can create a user profile to facilitate matching with relevant opportunities and run keyword searches to identify fellowship options.
 The University of Arizona has some helpful guidance on how to get started on Pivot.

 - College Art Association of America – CAA’s Opportunities collects and publishes calls for entries and papers, conference notices, fellowship and grant opportunities, available internships, and more.

 - Connecticut Artist Fellowship Program – The Artist Fellowship Program provides recognition and funding support for Connecticut artists to pursue new work and advance their artistic careers.